WGUNDERWOOD/wgunderwood.github.io/_posts/2022-07-12-local-polynomial-regression-3.markdown

 or $p=2$ (local linear smoother) to avoid overfitting.

-The bandwidth can be selected by leave-one-out cross-validation (LOO-CV), presented in
+The bandwidth for a local polynomial estimator can be selected by leave-one-out cross-validation (LOO-CV), as was presented in
 [part two](/2022/03/29/local-polynomial-regression-2.html).

 ## Next time

-Next time we will apply the concepts discussed over the last three posts to some real-world data and discuss the conclusions.
+In the next and final post we will apply the concepts discussed during the previous three parts to some real-world data and discuss the conclusions.

 ## References